DiLER-Digitell/Diler-Digitell.github.io/examples.md

 * [Course Template](https://github.com/DiLER-Digitell/Course-template)

-This course template is designed to make it easy for you to create a course that is well-structured, easy to navigate, and visually appealing.
+This course template is designed to make it easy for you to create a well-structured, easy-to-navigate, and visually appealing course.
 The template includes all of the necessary components for a complete course, including slides, handouts, assignments, and more.

 ## Digital literacy

 * [Course for digital literacy](https://diler-digitell.github.io/DiLER_digital_literacy_course/)

-In today's digital world, it is essential to have a basic understanding of the technologies and tools that we use on a daily basis.
+In today's digital world, it is essential to have a basic understanding of the technologies and tools we use daily.
 This course is designed to give you an overview of the most essential concepts and skills in digital literacy.

 ## University Courses